 Linda Muraca, RN; awarded in 2008.
 Ms. Muraca was recognized for her outstanding potential for contributing significantly to the nursing community and enhancing nursing knowledge.

 Award for Excellence in Professional Nursing Practice at the Undergraduate Student Level

 Karen Frecker; awarded in 2016.
 Ms. Frecker was recognized for her excellent clinical knowledge and skills in her palliative care placement.

 Margaret Saari, RN; awarded in 2011.
 Ms. Saari is currently enrolled in the doctoral program at the Lawrence S. Bloomberg Faculty of Nursing; she was recognized for her dedication and and commitment to her patients, classmates and coworkers.

 Hilary Hall, RN; awarded in 2009.
 Ms. Hall made a significant contribution through her leadership with the IMAGINE program, an outreach interprofessional health clinic for those who are homeless or under-housed.

 Award for Strategic Contribution to Nursing Education

-Lianne Jeffs, RN, PhD; awarded in 2015 to the Nursing Health Services Research Unit.
-Dr. Jeffs, Assistant Professor (Status) is Co-Director of the Nursing Health Services Research Unit with Dr. Andrea Baumann (McMaster University). co-recipient of this award with Andrea Baumann of McMaster University.
+Lianne Jeffs, RN, PhD, FAAN; awarded in 2015 to the Nursing Health Services Research Unit.
+Dr. Jeffs, Associate Professor (Status) is Co-Director of the Nursing Health Services Research Unit with Dr. Andrea Baumann (McMaster University) and co-recipient of this award with Andrea Baumann of McMaster University.
 Co-directors of the Nursing Health Services Research Unit, Dr. Jeffs and Dr. Baumann are recognized for the significant contributions the NHSRU has made to university nursing education and scholarship through research, knowledge translation and capacity building activities.